myracodes/resume/README.md

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `docs/` directory.

+## Deploy

+Run `npm run deploy` will build in the `docs/` directory, then stage, commit, and push this build.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).